OUR PROGRAM

 FAQS

 This is not a “one shot” program.
-Rutgers University’s Center for Urban Entrepreneurship & Economic Development (CUEED) is committed to helping the entrepreneurs over their multiple years and phases of growth.
-Rutgers University allows entrepreneurs to have access to teams of MBA students who do consulting projects for them.
-The entrepreneurs also have access to esteemed faculty members who are doing leading edge research related to minority entrepreneurs and their efforts to secure capital from public and private sources.
+Rutgers University’s Center for Urban Entrepreneurship & Economic Development (CUEED) is committed to helping the cofounders over their multiple years and phases of growth.
+Rutgers University allows program participants to have access to teams of MBA students who do consulting projects for them.
+Two technical cofounders will receive a $10,000 grant to invest in a start-up team and advance their business

 • Orientation; Startup Toolkit; Structure of the entity; Team development,